iterative/dvc.org/static/docs/get-started/example-versioning.md

 [community](/chat) to ask any questions!

 Another detail we only brushed on here is the way we captured the `metrics.json` metrics file with the `-M` option of `dvc run`.
+Marking this <abbr>output</abbr>
-[Metrics](/doc/commands-reference/metrics) are a special type of output DVC provides an interface for, in order to compare across Git tags or branches.
-See `dvc metrics` command and
-[Compare Experiments](/doc/get-started/compare-experiments) to learn more about managing metrics with DVC.
+as a metric, we're able to compare its values across Git tags or branches (for example, representing different experiments).
+See `dvc metrics` and [Compare Experiments](/doc/get-started/compare-experiments) to learn more about managing metrics with DVC.